intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Data Metamodel.md

     The data is produced by a rolling appender and purged after about 6 weeks.

-- **analytics** - the _analytics_ dataset is to track device performance over time, and to trace problems and trends, including predictions.
+- **analytics** - datasets in the _analytics_ repository track device performance over time, and enable problem tracing and trend analysis, including predictions.

     Data is consumed from the streaming queue and stored in a relational format.
 The data may be joined with other datasets and accessed through SQL queries for anaytics (OLAP) in the `BI dashboard`.